luke-ad-murphy/Create-PowerPoint-using-Python/README.md

 ## The process requires the following support files to produce output:

-1. Powerpoint template
+1. Powerpoint template (found in the Powerpoint_template folder)
-2. Image files for:
+2. Image files for (found in the 'Images' folder.):
 	1. Measurements legend - XXX.png
 	2. RSRP and RSSNR legend - XXX.png
 	3. Hexbin size guide - XXX.png